-But did you know that you might be able to get that amount lowered?
+But did you know that you might be able to get the amount you pay cut down?
 Lowering property taxes, of course, is on the minds of many homeowners who feel they are paying too much.

-If you are like most people, you would like to know how to lower your property taxes!
-Who wouldn’t want to understand how to reduce their property taxes, especially if they are getting unfairly taxed?
+If you are like most people, you would like to know how to minimize your property taxes!
+Who wouldn’t want to understand how to reduce their property taxes, especially if they are unfairly taxed?

-Lastly, you can ask for the field card that the county has on your property.
-This property card will list all the relevant facts about your property, circumstances you may be able to contest.
+It will be crucial to start by getting ahold of the field card that the county has on your property.
+This property card will list all the relevant facts about your property and the circumstances you may contest.